A shooting at a Minneapolis Catholic school kills 2 children, injures 17 people

 The children who died were 8 and 10, and 14 other kids were among the wounded, the chief said.
 Dozens of youngsters were inside.

+Fifth-grader Weston Halsne told reporters he ducked for the pews, covering his head, shielded by a friend who was lying on top of him.
+His friend was hit, he said.

+“I was super-scared for him, but I think now he’s okay,” the 10-year-old said, adding that he was praying for the other hospitalized children and adults.

-Michael Simpson said his 10-year-old grandson, Weston Halsne, was nicked by a bullet as he sat by the church windows.
-His voice shaking as he left the area around the school, Simpson said the violence during Mass on the third day of school left him wondering whether God was watching over.
+Halsne's grandfather, Michael Simpson, said the violence during Mass on the third day of school left him wondering whether God was watching over.

 “I don’t know where He is,” Simpson said.